nvarner/typst-lsp/README.md

 For Linux, `native-tls` means OpenSSL.
 You will need to install its headers to compile with `native-tls`.

+### Bumping the Typst version
+**Warning:** at time of writing, the Typst API has changed in every release.
+Until the language is stable, you may need Rust knowledge to address changes in Typst to successfully compile against a new version of Typst.

+You will need to modify the Typst dependencies in `Cargo.toml`.
+These are at the top of the `[dependencies]` section, have names starting with `typst`, and reference `git = "https://github.com/typst/typst.git"`.

+If you want to compile against a versioned release of Typst, change the `tag`s to the tag for your desired release.
+Usually, the tags are named `vX.X.X`.

+If you want to compile against a commit that hasn't been released, replace the `tag`s with `rev`s, and set their values to the Git commit hash.
+Commit hashes are hexadecimal strings, and have long and short versions that both name the commit.
+Among other places, a commit's hash can be found at the end of the GitHub URL for that commit.

 ## Development guide

 ### Prerequisites